 Tsurushi-Aramachi District, Tsurushi Silver Mine

-The Tsurushi Silver Mine was the first mine developed for ore deposits.
+The Tsurushi Silver Mine was the first site of ore deposit mining on Sado.

-The Tsurushi Local Magistrate’s Office, which managed the mine, was built on a slope close to the silver mine, and it has been confirmed that ore dressing and smelting work were carried out through the division of labor in the surrounding area.
+The Tsurushi Local Magistrate’s Office, which managed the mine, was built on a slope nearby.
+It has been confirmed that ore dressing and smelting work were carried out through division of labor in the surrounding area.
 Settlements were formed near the Local Magistrate’s Office and workshops, and residential areas gradually expanded to accommodate the rapidly increasing population brought about by the prosperity of the silver mines.
 This is evident from randomly connected, irregularly shaped terraces and the absence of main streets within the settlement.

 Kami-Aikawa District, Aikawa Gold and Silver Mine

-The settlement structure of the Aikawa Gold and Silver Mine later developed in response to changes in production technology and production organization based on the policies of the Magistrate’s Office.
+The settlement structure of the Aikawa Gold and Silver Mine changed in response to shifts in technical systems and production organization under the strategic management of the Sado Magistrate’s Office.